Chicken and Spinach Alfredo Bake Casserole with a wooden spoon in a white dish on top of a grey placemat on a white surface (with logo overlay)

 Spinach leaves on top of boiling noodles in a large stockpot on a dark wooden surface

-Cook for 2 minutes, until the spinach is wilted.
-Drain and place the pasta and spinach mixture in a large mixing bowl.
+Cook for 2 minutes, until the spinach is wilted and the pasta is cooked al dente according to the package directions.
+Drain and place the al dente pasta and spinach mixture in a large bowl.

 Cooked pasta noodles with wilted spinach in a stainless steel bowl on a dark wooden surface

 Meanwhile, heat the oil in a large skillet over medium-high heat.
-Cut the chicken into bite-sized pieces and sprinkle with the salt and pepper then add to the pan.
-Cook for about 8 minutes.
-Or until the chicken is cooked through.
+Cut the chicken into bite-sized pieces and sprinkle with the onion powder, garlic powder, salt, and pepper then add to the pan.
+Cook for about 8 minutes, or until the chicken is cooked through and golden brown.

 Bite-sized pieces of chicken cooked in a skillet on a dark wooden surface